 Instructions

 • Cook bacon in a large skillet over medium heat.
 Remove to plate.
-Remove some of the grease from the pad, reserving just a little in the pan.
+Remove some of the grease from the pan, then add chopped onion, celery, zucchini, carrots, and potato and sauté for a few minutes.

 Notes

-Make Ahead Instructions: The ham bone broth can be made ahead and stored in the fridge for for a few days or frozen for up to 3 months.
-Chop the veggies ahead of time and store them in in the fridge until ready to assemble the soup.
+Make Ahead Instructions: The broth can be made several days advance, stored airtight container in the fridge.
+I like to chop all vegetables beforehand and keep them in the fridge until it's time to make the soup.

-Freezing Instructions: The leftover ham bone and ham meat can be frozen for several months.
-The assembled soup can also be frozen, once cooled, for up to 3 months, stored in a freezer-safe container.
-Thaw overnight in the refrigerator and rewarm on the stove or in the slow cooker on low heat.
+Freezing Instructions: The broth, ham bone and ham meat can be kept in the freezer for several months.
+The soup can also be frozen for up to 3 months.
+Thaw overnight in the refrigerator then rewarm on the stove or in the slow cooker on LOW until heated.

 Nutrition